 The most dangerous, most intelligent psychologically abusive people will even try to fake being able to admit their own mistakes.
 But they almost always get tripped up in the details, by claiming “oh I handled that badly -” but following it up with “-but only because of (something that is the victims fault after all)”.

 I'm so much more at peace with no contact.
 I wish them well.
 I'll always hope they go to their core and someday apologize.
 And I'll be there for them.
-But I'm finally at total peace not needing it for me.
-And it brings me such joy to be the one to break the chain of abuse in my own family.
+But I'm finally at total peace not needing it for my happiness.
+And, it brings me such joy to be the one to break the chain of abuse in my own family.
 My children will never know that kind of pain from their own immediate family.
 This father will always fight to keep this family close and supportive of each other.
 It's Daddy's law!

 Wishing everyone health, love, and happiness.